Go Backpacking

 Sunset over the Rufiji River

-While we gazed into the unadulterated sunset, all of a sudden the guide jumped, and frantically powered up the tiny outboard motor.
+While we gazed into the unadulterated sunset, the guide suddenly jumped and frantically powered up the tiny outboard motor.
 There was a territorial hippo bull on our trail.

-I started to sweat, contemplating what we would do if a giant beast came up in the middle of our boat and tossed us to our death in the swirling, muddy, hippo-infested waters.
+I started to sweat, contemplating what we would do if a giant beast came up in the middle of our boat and tossed us to our deaths in the swirling, muddy, hippo-infested waters.

 We spent the next day cruising around the park, seeing an abundance of wildlife, without being surrounded by other tourists (as is the case in Serengeti).

-We had the privilege of seeing lions, giraffes, elephants, and buffalo's up close and personal; views that allowed us to look into their eyes, and even see the twitching of their skin.
+We had the privilege of seeing lions, giraffes, elephants, and buffalo up close and personal, with views that allowed us to look into their eyes and even see the twitching of their skin.

-• Africa's biggest conservation wildlife reserve - it covers about 5% of Tanzania
+• Africa's largest conservation wildlife reserve, covering approximately 5% of Tanzania.

-If you ever have a chance to visit Tanzania, a safari to Selous is an adventure that is worth the effort!
+If you ever have the chance to visit Tanzania, a safari to Selous Game Reserve is an adventure worth the effort.

 Related Stories